multiversx/mx-docs/docs/developers/scenario-reference/values-simple.md

 Whenever we nest numbers in larger structures, we need to somehow encode their length.
 Otherwise, it would become impossible for them to be deserialized.

-Mandos helps developers to also easily represent nested numbers.
+The format helps developers to also easily represent nested numbers.
 These are as follows:

 - `biguint:` is useful for representing a nested BigUint.
 It outputs the length of the byte representation, followed by the big endian byte representation itself.
 - `u64:` `u32:` `u16:` `u8:` interpret the argument as an unsigned int and convert to big endian bytes of respective length (8/4/2/1 bytes)